 Choose the correct option for each gap below.

-Modal verbs of deduction – summary chart
+Past modal verbs of deduction – grammar chart

 Modal verbs of deduction and speculation